-Direct Memory Access (DMA) is a capability provided by some computer bus architectures that allows data to be sent directly from an attached device (such as a disk drive) to the memory on the computer's motherboard.
-The microprocessor is freed from involvement with the data transfer, thus speeding up overall computer operation.
+Direct Memory Access (DMA) is a capability provided by some computer bus architectures that enables data to be sent directly from an attached device, such as a disk drive, to the main memory on the computer's motherboard.
+The microprocessor, or central processing unit (CPU), is freed from involvement with the data transfer, speeding up overall computer operation.

-Usually a specified portion of memory is designated as an area to be used for direct memory access.
-In the ISA bus standard, up to 16 megabytes of memory can be addressed for DMA.
-The EISA and Micro Channel Architecture standards allow access to the full range of memory addresses (assuming they're addressable with 32 bits). peripheral component interconnect accomplishes DMA by using a bus master (with the microprocessor "delegating" I/O control to the PCI controller).
+Usually, a specified portion of memory is designated as an area to be used for direct memory access.
+For example, in the Industry Standard Architecture bus standard, up to 16 MB of memory can be addressed for DMA.
+Other bus standards might allow access to the full range of memory addresses.
+Peripheral component interconnect uses a bus master with the CPU delegating I/O control to the PCI controller.

 DMA channels send data between an attached peripheral device and the system memory.
 System resources such as the CPU, memory, attached I/O devices and a DMA controller are connected through a bus line, which is also used for DMA channels.
 The DMA controller is used to start memory read/write cycles and to generate memory addresses.